ammar-ahmed22/nvim/README.md

 ### Creating files/Directories
 With nvim-tree, it became a little eaiser to create files as I could just press `a` on the tree and it would prompt me to create a file/directory.
 However, I want it to be more interactive.
 I like how prompts look and feel so I created my own prompt with `telescope`.

 I can keep creating files and directories relative to the working directory until I am satisified.
-Can be run with `<leader>n` or `:PromptCreator`.
+Can be run with `⎵ + n` or `:PromptCreator`.

 ## Plugins
 All the plugins I use and what they do/how I use them are listed below: